Consultants and the site auditor scheme

 The front cover of a report submitted to the EPA is to include the details of the consultant’s certification.
-For a CLA Specialist CEnvP this involves affixing the CEnvP logo and for SCPA the certified practitioner is to affix their seal, and for a CPSS member with CSAM accreditation their personalised annual electronic seal must be included.
+For a CLA Specialist CEnvP this involves affixing the CEnvP logo, for SCPA the certified practitioner is to affix their seal, and for a CPSS member with CSAM accreditation their personalised annual electronic seal must be included.

 Timeframes for implementation of new reporting requirements

 It is recognised that the contaminated land consultant certification schemes are new and it will take time for consultants to become certified.
 The EPA has a 24 month transition period to enable this to occur.
 Any reports submitted to the EPA to comply with the requirements of the CLM Act after 1 July 2017 must be prepared, or reviewed and approved, by a certified consultant.

 Where to find a consultant

 The simplest place to start looking for a contaminated land consultant is the listing under 'Environmental and/or Pollution Consultants' in the Yellow Pages.
 The list is extensive, but not all of the consultants will have relevant experience or qualifications in contaminated site assessment and remediation.